epetenko/nicar18-javascript/a-simple-map/a-simple-map.md

 ```

 ### Part four: Use d3.queue to put them together and add color

+For this to work, you must delete the code from Parts two and three, while keeping Part one code in place at the top.
 ```javascript

 // Part Three using Queue to load the external json and csv files